 Why did you choose this photo?
 I took this photo while wandering around the amazing Ice Festival in Harbin China.
-I couldn’t believe how real and detailed the ice sculpture was and I had not idea I would soon be moving to Rome, Italy.
+I couldn’t believe how real and detailed the ice sculptures were.

 With a giant wall of images welcoming families it certainly made an impact and did last through some pretty wild rain storms.